Eun Jung Kim (computer scientist)

 Eun Jung Kim (김은정) is a South Korean computer scientist and graph theorist specializing in parameterized complexity, parameterized algorithms for constraint satisfaction problems, and width parameters in graphs and matroids.
-She is a researcher for the French National Centre for Scientific Research (CNRS), associated with Paris Dauphine University.
+She is an associate professor at KAIST.

 Education and career

 Kim studied industrial engineering at KAIST in Korea, obtaining a master's degree, and then completed her Ph.D. in computer science in 2010 at Royal Holloway, University of London.
 Her dissertation was supervised by Gregory Gutin.

-After postdoctoral research in Montpellier, France, at the Laboratoire d'Informatique, de Robotique et de Microélectronique de Montpellier, she became a CNRS researcher in 2011, affiliated with the Laboratoire d'analyse et modélisation de systèmes pour l'aide à la décision (LAMSADE) at Paris Dauphine University.
+After postdoctoral research in Montpellier, France, at the Laboratoire d'Informatique, de Robotique et de Microélectronique de Montpellier, she became a researcher for the French National Centre for Scientific Research (CNRS) in 2011, affiliated with the Laboratoire d'analyse et modélisation de systèmes pour l'aide à la décision (LAMSADE) at Paris Dauphine University.
+She returned to KAIST as an associate professor in 2024.

 Recognition

 In 2017, Kim was awarded the CNRS Bronze Medal.